 Such innovations can inspire all companies to find innovative solutions to overcome the digital challenges on all scales and make IT sustainable.

 This move towards digitalization should not only be reserved for tech actors who guide the way.
-Industrial and service groups who are already using digital and Big Data technologies in more aspects of their business should also make this move.
+Groups in the industrial and tertiary sector who are already using digital technologies in more aspects of their business should also make this move.
 Integrating efficiency in the design of their products for a greener future is a positive way to start.